-If you have been running for some time you might be getting to the point where your sights are set on training for a marathon.
+If you have been running for some time, you might be approaching the point where you have your sights set on training for a full marathon.
+Running a marathon is a super exciting goal and well worth the time and effort of preparing properly.

-The natural questions become, “Am I ready to run a marathon?”, “Can I run a marathon?” or even “Should I run a marathon?“
+However, when looking into whether or not you are ready to begin training for a marathon, natural questions arise, such as, “Am I ready to run a marathon?”, “Can I run a marathon?” or even “Should I run a marathon?“

 In other words, how do you know when you are ready to run a marathon?